7aaassss/7aaassss/README.md

 Hi, my name is Artem
 :man_technologist: About Me :

-- :man_student: 4th year student of the Moscow Polytechnic University
+- :man_student: 4th year student of the Moscow Polytech University

 - :telescope: I’m working as a Software Engineer and contributing to backend for building web applications and etc.